 The team's dynamic is different every day.
 It is much faster than any "agreed" process that always stays behind.
 Yes, team can learn to be more adaptive and resilient, adapt the process faster, but it takes conscious effort, time and is hard work.
 Often a team coach is required to foster that team development to happen, similarly like in the 'relationships' part.

 The last part - 'efficacy' - is the clearest in a way and very important.
 Without people and team there is simply no 'efficiency' and 'relationships' possible or we cannot really talk about those.
 Put other way, in chaotic circumstances where people are shuffled almost daily or the amount of work that is pushed into the team is so high relative to the amount of people that there's simply no time and energy to establish any good work processes and practices so team can start being 'efficient' and pay attention to their 'relationships'.

 Now, after having read so far - what do you think:

 Are you an effective team?

 If in doubt why don't you check?
-We at https://www.ivopeksens.com/ have developed a systemic team effectiveness assessment, called TEA - Team Effectiveness Assessment that allows assessing a team in all three parts (efficacy, efficiency, effectiveness).
+We at https://www.ivopeksens.com/ have developed a holistic team effectiveness assessment, called TEA - Team Effectiveness Assessment that allows assessing a team in all three parts (efficacy, efficiency, relationships).
 And there is also a recent addition of LEA - Leadership Effectiveness Assessment that turns these two into a combo.
 Both of these address a full team system - team itself and its leadership/management.
-Both also contain one starting question to get you curious :).
+Both also contain few starting questions to get you curious :).
 You can try them here.